8.4.0.3

 Note 1:

-When building your forms, you must insert a uniScrollBox to receive your responsive blocks.
+When creating your forms, you must insert a uniScrollBox to receive your responsive blocks.

 Note 2:

-By default, RadCORE will "lock" the horizontal scroll of all "TUniScrollBox" keeping only the vertical scroll.
+By default, RadCORE will "block" the horizontal scroll of all "TUniScrollBoxes," maintaining only the vertical scroll.

-If you want to display the horizontal scroll bar, just use the attribute:
+If you want to display the horizontal scroll bar, simply use the attribute:

 [[scrollbar:show-h]] como é demonstrado no "frmDEMO_PANELS"